pycom/pycom-documentation/chapter/advance/cli.md

 ```

 **Example:**
+On MacOS:
 ```
 $pycom-fwtool-cli  list
 /dev/cu.usbmodemPy343431  [Pytrack] [USB VID:PID=04D8:F013 SER=Py343434 LOCATION=20-2]
 /dev/cu.Bluetooth-Incoming-Port  [n/a] [n/a]
 ```
-or on windows
+On Windows:
 ```
 COM6  [Pytrack] [USB VID:PID=04D8:F013 SER=Py343434 LOCATION=20-2]
 ```

 {% hint style='info' %}
-If you are using an expansion board 1.0 or 2.0, you will need to have a jumper
-connected between `P2` and `GND` to use any of the commands below.
-You will also
-need to press the reset button before running each command.
+This is the only command that does not require any additional parameters.

+All other commands require **the serial port is specified either through the -p / --port option or through environment variable ESPPORT**

+### Special note for Expansion Board 2.0
+You will need to have a **jumper wire** connected between`P2`and`GND`to use any of the commands below.
+You will also need to **press the reset button** before running the first command.
+To avoid having to press the reset button again (for example when using a script), you can use the -c / --continuation option.
+The first command connecting to the device **MUST NOT** use the -c / --continuation option.
+This is to make sure a program called _stub_ is uploaded onto the device.
+This _stub_ cannot be uploaded more than once, so you need to tell the cli tool that the _stub_ is already running, which is done through using the -c / --continuation option.
+This option is ignored on PIC based boards
 {% endhint %}